 - Dismiss the value of brainstorming

-- Criticise the behaviour of others, rather look at what it might tell you about the situation.
+- Criticize the behavior of others, rather look at what it might tell you about the situation.

 - Be rigid in your thinking, be open to alternatives